syl20bnr/spacemacs-elpa-mirror/gnu/arbitools-readme.txt

 - Reorder the players list

+- Error handling

-You will find more information in www.ourenxadrez.org/arbitools.htm
+You will find more information in www.dggandara.eu/arbitools.htm